DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 In summary, this GAMS code sets up a linear programming model to minimize the cost of purchasing ads while satisfying the minimum viewership requirements for two customer bases.

 ## Networking Optimization Model
 The selected code is a Python script that visualizes a network design using the `matplotlib` library.
-It imports necessary modules and data from a module named `Networking`, which includes a model and locations.
+It imports the necessary modules and data from a module named `Networking`, which includes a model and locations.

 First, the script defines the coordinates and coverage areas for each location.
 The `location_coords` dictionary maps each location to its respective (x, y) coordinates, while the `coverage_areas` dictionary specifies the coverage area for each location.